-As Njazi Bicaku walked with us through the cobblestoned streets of Elbasan back to our parked car, he lapsed into a pensive silence.
-I sensed that nowadays he seldom had the occasion anymore to speak of that luminous time of his life.
-For a few hours our presence had evoked memories of which he and his descendants could ever be proud.
+As Njazi Bicaku walks with us through the cobble-stoned streets of Elbasan back to our parked car, he lapses into a pensive silence.
+I sense that he seldom has the occasion to speak of that luminous time of his life.
+For a few hours, our presence has evoked memories of which he and his descendants could forever be proud.

-We grope our way through a labyrinthine maze of backstreets in Tirana, the Albanian capital, and ultimately arrive at Number 50 Muamet Gjolleshea Street.
-We climb five flights of stairs to a top floor flat, where Petro and Magdalena Shkurti greet us.
-The elderly couple are all smiles but offer apologies for our breathless condition.
+We grope our way through a labyrinthine maze of back streets in Tirana, the Albanian capital, and ultimately arrive at number 50 Muamet Gjolleshea Street.
+We climb five flights of stairs to a flat on the top floor, where Petro and Magdalena Shkurti greet us.
+The elderly couple are all smiles but offer apologies for the climb.
 These spry, white-haired octogenarians tell us they manage these 72 steps three or four times a day.
-Petro, tall, neatly attired in a pressed shirt and tie, is a retired geologist.
-Magdalena, is a retired economist.
-They fuss over us, offer fruit, sweets, drinks, tell us they have never had American visitors before
+Petro, tall, neatly attired in a pressed shirt and a tie, is a retired geologist.
+Magdalena is a retired economist.
+They fuss over us, offer fruit, sweets, drinks, tell us they have never had American visitors before.

-In tandem they recount how they were teen-age sweethearts in the southern town of Berat during the German Occupation.
-On a freezing winter night the Rubeni family of 6 persons, including four young children, arrived at the door of Magdalena's parents asking for help.
-Her mother, Dhoksi Sfeci, unhesitatingly took them in and gave them a room.
-She explained to Magdalena that these people had come from far-off Prishtina in Nazi-occupied Yugoslavia and needed caring for.
+In tandem they recount how they were teenage sweethearts in the southern town of Berat during the German occupation.
+On a freezing winter night, the Rubeni family of six, including four young children, arrived at the door of Magdalena's parents, asking for help.
+Her mother, Dhoksl Sfeci, unhesitatingly took them in and gave them a room.
+She explained to Magdalena that these people had come from far-off Prishtina in Nazi-occupied Yugoslavia and needed to be cared for.
 The Rubenis stayed on.
-The two families grew fond of each other but the danger of discovery and its consequent death penalty for everyone always hung over them.
+The two families grew fond of each other but the danger of discovery and its consequent death penalty for everyone - the Jews and their protectors alike - always hung over them.
 Relatives and neighbors knew what the Sfeci family was up to.
-On occasions when word came that Nazis were combing the area, Petro and Magdalena dressed the Rubeni family in typical Berati women's clothing, mounted them on horses and led them to the houses of trusted friends in nearby villages.
-Magdalena, Petro and her parents lived together with the Rubenis as a close family for 16 for us while we were in Israel," says Magdalena with innocent modesty, ' They took us to weddings, introduced us to their friends, kept us in their
+On occasion, when word came that Nazis were combing the area, Petro and Magdalena dressed the Rubeni family in typical Berati women's clothing, mounted them on horses and led them to the houses of trusted friends in nearby villages.
+Magdalena, Petro, and her parents lived together with the Rubenis as a close family for 16 months.